 During 2015 France launched a “Political Declaration on suspension of veto powers in cases of mass atrocity,” open to all member states to support.
 The Political Declaration is focused only on the five permanent members of the UNSC and calls for voluntary restraint of the use of the veto in cases of mass atrocities.
 As of July 2022, the Political Declaration was supported by 104 member states and 2 UN observers.

-In 2013 the Accountability, Coherence and Transparency (ACT) Group was launched, aiming to improve the transparency of the UNSC by suggesting that states should explain why the veto has been employed in each situation.
-Subsequently, the now 25-member ACT group proposed a “Code of Conduct regarding Security Council action against genocide, crimes against humanity and war crimes” in 2015.
-The Code of Conduct calls upon all members of the UNSC – elected and permanent – to not vote against any credible draft resolution intended to prevent or halt mass atrocities.
-As of 2022 the Code of Conduct has been signed by 121 member states and 2 observers.
+In 2013 the Accountability, Coherence and Transparency (ACT) Group was launched, composed of a cross-regional group of member states aiming to improve the transparency of the UNSC’s working methods.
+In 2015 the ACT Group developed a “Code of Conduct regarding Security Council action against genocide, crimes against humanity and war crimes,” urging UNSC members to voluntarily refrain from voting against draft resolutions involving mass atrocity situations.
+The code aims to encourage timely and decisive action by the Council to prevent or end the commission of mass atrocity crimes.
+As of 2022 the Code of Conduct has been signed by 121 member states, including two permanent members of the Council (France and the UK), and 2 observers.

 Ralph Bunche Institute for International Studies